BrianHicks/bytes.zone/content/posts/reducing-asset-size-with-subsetting.md

 If you happened to load all the fonts with a cold cache, you'd be downloading a bit over a third of a megabyte.
 These were by far the heaviest part of the site, especially compared to the HTML files.
 Those are something like 12kb each, a quarter of the size of even one font.
-I don't like that difference!
+I don't like that difference, so let's see if we can make them smaller!

-So what's in those files anyway?
+But what's in those files anyway?
 Why are they so big?
-Let's take a look at [Exo 2](https://github.com/NDISCOVER/Exo-2.0), my heading font: in addition to the normal ASCII characters, it has a ton of Greek, Cyrillyic, and Vietnamese characters.
+Consider [Exo 2](https://github.com/NDISCOVER/Exo-2.0), my heading font: in addition to the normal ASCII characters, it has a ton of Greek, Cyrillyic, and Vietnamese characters.
 This is great!
-Tons of people can use this nice font… but I never use those characters on *my* site, so why should I include them?
+Tons of people speaking all kinds of languages can use this font to communicate… but I never use those characters on *my* site, so why should I serve them?

 Fortunately, this is a known problem, and we can solve it with something called [subsetting](https://en.wikipedia.org/wiki/Subsetting).
 Subsetting, in general, is where you retrieve only the parts you need from a large data set.